-- The development of knowledge and employability skills that help prepare students for work and for participation in a broader society - family, community and life-long learning. - The development of knowledge and skills that assists students to make informed vocational choices and facilitate pathways to further learning and employment.
+- ▶ The development of knowledge and employability skills that help prepare and life-long learning. - ▶ The development of knowledge and skills that assists students to make employment.

 VCE/VET Options

 Mercy Regional College supports students who wish to accelerate their learning by studying VCE or VET programs in Year 10.
 Students and parents are invited to talk with our Senior Pathways Leader and Careers Coordinator to look at what options best suit their individual needs.
 The offer is made to students in Year 9 during the Subject Selection Process.